tohinz/tohinz/README.md

 ### Hi there 👋

+I'm Tobias, a PhD student at the University of Hamburg, Germany.

+I work with Generative Adversarial Nets (GANs) and am interested in anything that is related to generative models (mostly in computer vision), implicit models, and neural rendering.

+For more info check out my [website](https://www.tobiashinz.com/).

+📫 How to reach me: tob (dot) hinz (at) gmail.com

 <!--
 **tohinz/tohinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.